Preview Mode Links will not work in preview mode

 Nicole

-almost fourteen years ago
+fourteen and a half years ago

 Hey!
 I had my ears pierced when I was 6 weeks old. :-P